ghulepati/ghule-portfolio/README.md

 # What I Hope to Learn

 In this course, I am eager to learn
--Data Visualisations
+- Data Visualisations
--Color Gradients
+- Color Gradients
--Dashboards
+- Dashboards
--Tableau
+- Tableau

 I am particularly interested in understanding data and making visualisations better so that all can understand them, and I believe this course will provide me with the foundational skills to excel in this area.